fernandobmoraes/technical-assessment/README.md

-# accuknox_django_trainee
+# Technical Assessment
-This is a repository containing the responses of the technical questions for Django Trainee position at AccuKnox
+This repository contains responses for a technical assessment

 ## Question 1
 By default are django signals executed synchronously or asynchronously?
 Please support your answer with a code snippet that conclusively proves your stance.
 The code does not need to be elegant and production ready, we just need to understand your logic.